About So-Called Dollars

 San Francisco, California

-The newly man made Treasure Island was the location for the third major exposition held in San Francisco.
-The Golden Gate Bridge and the Bay Bridge has both just been recently completed and San Francisco wanted to host a celebration that would draw everyone to the city that was now readily accessible.
+The newly man-made Treasure Island was the location for the third and final major exposition held in San Francisco.
+The Golden Gate Bridge and the Bay Bridge had both just been recently completed and San Francisco wanted to host a celebration that would draw everyone to the city that was now readily accessible.
+Fourteen so-called dollars were struck in various compositions for this exposition.
+The details are cataloged in my 2023 book So-Called Dollars Volume I: United States Expositions.
+Click on the “View All” link below to see them.

 View All (13) Medals in Category SH 23